wp-plugins/wp-auto-columns/readme.txt

 *	tag-aware;
 *	splits long paragraphs and unordered lists;
 *	keeps text with headers;
-*	does not split ordered lists to keep right order.

 Wrap block of text with `[auto_columns]...[/auto_columns]` shortcode.
 It will produce markup like